blazium-engine/blazium-docs/tutorials/editor/external_editor.rst

     To code C# in an external editor, see
     :ref:`the C# guide to configure an external editor <doc_c_sharp_setup_external_editor>`.

-Godot can be used with an external text editor, such as Sublime Text or Visual Studio Code.
+Blazium can be used with an external text editor, such as Sublime Text or Visual Studio Code.
 Browse to the relevant editor settings:
 **Editor > Editor Settings > Text Editor > External**